 While the F-Zero series has fallen off in recent years, we still have incredibly fond memories of zooming around as Captain Falcon in the 2003 GameCube title, F-Zero GX.
 Like other F-Zero games, GX excelled by offering one of the most thrillingly fast experiences in the genre.

 With 30 ships on the winding, obstacle-ridden tracks at once, coming out on top was always an immense challenge.
 F-Zero GX was essentially the twitchy-fingered precision platformer of racing games.
-Memorizing track layouts went a long way, but being quick on the joy-stick and strategic with power-ups and boosts was the difference between first and second place.
+Anyone who could memorize the track layout had an edge, but players utilized power-ups and boosts that usually left everyone in the dust.

 Out Run (Arcade)